-Upgrade to Digital Flatscreen TV
+How to Upgrade to Digital Flat Screen TV in the RV

 In other words, this thing had to go!

 Disclosure: This post contains affiliate links for various products below.
 You get the same low prices and we earn a small commission to help us buy more RV tailgating gadgets.
 Or game tickets if you go on a shopping spree.
-Please go on a shopping spree!

-Before You Start: Buy the Digital Flatscreen TV
+Before You Start: Buy the Digital Flat Screen TV

 Whatever you do, don’t get a plasma TV for an RV.
 They will not do well with the shakes, rattles and rolls common in an RV.
 That leaves you with the LCD/LED TVs.